 The Safety Captain gives a presentation during Pi-Tech Academy discussing the team’s safety curriculum to instruct students on proper safety practices.
 Potential team members are tested on the information presented during Pi-Tech.
 Passing both written and practical exams earns one a place on the team.

-Safety Posters with safety information are displayed around the workshop and in front of tools, reinforcing basic safety rules, specific tool information, the 5S, and a tape certification key.
+Safety Posters with safety information are displayed around the workshop and in front of tools, reinforcing basic safety rules, specific tool information, and a tape certification key.

 Each year, the Safety Sub-Division works with the Animation Sub-Division to develop a Safety Animation, which highlights basic safety procedures used during both Build Season and competitions.